esb8/esb8/README.md

 </div>

 ## 🚀 About Me
-- 🔭 I’m working on an [STM32 FPV Drone](https://github.com/FPV-Drone-STM32F411/DroneController)
+- 🔭 I’m working on an [Engine Control Module]([https://github.com/FPV-Drone-STM32F411/DroneController](https://github.com/machtmu/4in-ECM)) for a Liquid Rocket
 - 🌱 I'm currently learning **Analog and RF Design**
 - 💡 I'm passionate about Hardware, PCB design, embedded systems, robotics, and IoT applications
 - 📫 Feel free to reach out to me through <a href="evanbhogal05@gmail.com">Gmail</a> or on <a href="https://www.linkedin.com/in/evan-bhogal">Linkedin</a>!

-## 📌 Featured Project
+## 📌 Featured Projects
 ### <a href="https://github.com/FPV-Drone-STM32F411/DroneController">🚁 STM32 FPV Drone</a>

-A fully open-source First Person View drone designed and built on KiCad, featuring custom PCB design and use of open-source firmware.
+A fully open-source First Person View drone designed in KiCad, featuring custom PCB design and use of open-source STM32 firmware in C.

 <details>
 <summary><b>Technical Specifications</u></summary>
 <br>